ChobbyCode/micro-terrain-framework/README.md

 First You Need To Go To https://makecode.microbit.org/ and select new project.
 On sellect a block click Extensions;
 click search and put in the following link https://github.com/ChobbyCode/micro-terrain-framework.
 Click the one title Micro Terrain Framework.

-### Edit Source Code

-First You Need To Go To https://makecode.microbit.org/ and select import.
-When you have clicked import; click from URL.
-In the URL space put the following link https://github.com/ChobbyCode/micro-terrain-framework and the project will be imported.

 ## Help